MicrosoftDocs/dynamics-365-fraud-protection/content/integrate-real-time-api.md

 - **Certificate thumbprint or secret** - Get the thumbprint or secret from the Real-time APIs confirmation screen.
 - **Instance ID** - The instance ID is the globally unique identifier (GUID) for your environment in Fraud Protection.
 It appears in the **Integration** tile on the Fraud Protection dashboard.

-### Generate an access token
+### Step 2.
+Generate an access token
-You must generate an Azure AD access token and provide it with each DFP API call.
-Note that access tokens have a limited lifespan.
+To securely integrate your systems with Fraud Protection, you obtain an Azure Active Directory token and provide it in the header of each API call.
+Below information is needed to obtain a token:
+**Note** that access tokens have a limited lifespan of 60 minutes.
 We recommend that you cache and reuse the token until it gets close to expiring, at which time you can get a new access token.

+- **Environment URI** - The URIs for your sandbox or production environment appear on the Integration page of the Fraud Protection portal.

+- **Directory (tenant) ID** - The Directory ID is the globally unique identifier (GUID) for a tenant's domain in Azure.
+It appears in the Azure portal and on the Integration page of the Fraud Protection portal.

+- **Application (client) ID** - This identifies the Azure AD app you have created for calling APIs.

+- **Certificate thumbprint or secret** - Get the thumbprint or secret from the Real-time APIs confirmation screen.

+- **Instance ID** - The instance ID is the globally unique identifier (GUID) for your environment in Fraud Protection.
+It appears in the Integration page of the Fraud Protection portal.

 The following C# code samples provide examples of acquiring a token with your certificate or secret.
 Replace the placeholders with your specific information.
 For both of these C# samples, you will need to import the following [Microsoft.Identity.Client NuGet package](https://www.nuget.org/packages/Microsoft.Identity.Client/).